ast-grep/agent-skill/README.md

-# ast-grep Skill for Claude Code
+# ast-grep Plugin Marketplace for Claude Code

-A Claude Code skill that enables powerful structural code search using Abstract Syntax Tree (AST) patterns.
+A Claude Code plugin marketplace containing the ast-grep skill for powerful structural code search using Abstract Syntax Tree (AST) patterns.
 Search your codebase based on code structure rather than just text matching.

 ## What is This?

-Agent Skills are modular capabilities that extend Claude’s functionality.
-Each Skill packages instructions, metadata, and optional resources (scripts, templates) that Claude uses automatically when relevant.

-ast-grep skill teaches Claude how to write and use ast-grep rules to perform advanced code searches.
+This is a **Claude Code plugin marketplace** that provides the **ast-grep plugin**.
+The plugin includes a skill that teaches Claude how to write and use ast-grep rules to perform advanced code searches.
 Unlike traditional text-based search (grep, ripgrep), ast-grep understands the structure of your code, allowing you to find patterns like:

 - "Find all async functions that don't have error handling"
 - "Locate all React components that use a specific hook"